-Michael McShane is a research fellow in education policy studies at AEI.
-He is co-author of "President Obama and Education Reform: The Personal and the Political," published by Palgrave MacMillan in 2012.
-His scholarship has been published by Education Finance and Policy and in various technical reports.
-He has contributed to more popular publications such as Education Next, the Huffington Post, National Review, The Chronicle of Higher Education, and the St. Louis Post-Dispatch.
-He is co-editor of the forthcoming book "Common Core Meets the Reform Agenda"(with Frederick Hess), slated to be published by Teachers College Press in late 2013.
-He began his career as an inner city high school teacher in Montgomery, Alabama.
+Michael Q. McShane is a research fellow in education policy studies at AEI.
+He is the coeditor, with Frederick Hess, of "Common Core Meets Education Reform" (Teachers College Press, 2013).
+He is also the coauthor of "President Obama and Education Reform: The Personal and the Political" (Palgrave MacMillan, 2012).
+His analyses have been published widely in technical journals and reports including Education Finance and Policy.
+He has contributed to more popular publications such as Education Next, The Huffington Post, National Review, The Chronicle of Higher Education, and the St. Louis Post-Dispatch.
+He began his career as an inner-city high school teacher in Montgomery, Alabama.

 AEI fellow Michael Q. McShane takes a hard look into NYC mayor Bill de Blasio's “moratorium” on co-locating charter schools in New York City Public Schools, calling them "screwy building-use policies."